 How to visit Champagne Beach for free: Champagne Beach accommodation

 We could not imagine paying 2,000 VT just to see a beautiful beach for a few minutes.
 We are lucky to have some of the world’s best beaches in Australia.
-It made us picky about the beaches we visit when on holidays.
+It made us picky about the beaches we visit when on holiday.
 Plus, we never stay for too long on the beach when there are no other activities.
-It didn’t seem worth it for just a couple of hours.
+We’re not into sunbathing and relaxing on the beach.
+So in our case, it didn’t seem worth it for just a couple of hours.

-If you plan to visit Champagne Bay, I highly recommend opting for a Champagne Beach accommodation.
+If you plan to visit Champagne Bay, I highly recommend opting for Champagne Beach accommodation.

 We initially wanted to do a homestay with Unice in Towoc*.
 We found her number online, but no one picked up the phone when we called: +678 543 6878.
 Homestays are a great way to connect with local people and learn more about their culture.
-But it’s not for everyone as the level of comfort, and the intimacy can be lower than when you have your own accommodation.
+But it’s not for everyone as the level of comfort is very basic, and you won’t have as much intimacy as in your own accommodation.

 We also did their Coconut Tour for 500 VT but were disappointed as we expected more explanations for what they called a “must-do kastom tour”.
 Maybe we’ve already become coconut experts by asking so many questions during our trips to Vanuatu and New Caledonia!
 It was still nice to drink and eat coconuts anyway.

-This Champagne Beach accommodation is in the same price range than other bungalows in the area.
+This Champagne Beach accommodation is in the same price range as other bungalows in the area.
 Hence, having free access to Champagne Beach comes as a discount that you should not miss.